Ahmed-Abbasi-Official/EXPRESS-JS/readme.md

 ## 6️⃣ **Template Engines** 🖼️
 - Template engines like **EJS** and **Pug** allow us to generate dynamic HTML by mixing HTML and JavaScript.
+- HTML don't have SuperPower to do calculation like (1+2) and EJS has the power to do dynamically HTML like calculation and name changing dynamically.

 ---